 2.1 Vocational or professional education

-2.1.3 Flinders Chronic Condition Care Planning Process Trainer Accreditation This two day workshop leads to Accredited Trainer status: Health professionals who have a Flinders Program™ Certificate of Competence can complete the Trainer Accreditation workshop and with support achieve Accredited Trainer status.
+2.1.3 Flinders Chronic Condition Care Planning Process Trainer Accreditation workshop leads to Accredited Trainer status: Health professionals who have a Flinders Program™ Certificate of Competence can complete the Trainer Accreditation workshop and with support achieve Accredited Trainer status.

 2.1.4 Flinders Chronic Condition Prevention Program™.
 The Flinders ProgramTM has been adapted for risk factor modification under the South Australian Department of Health 'Do it For life' program, targeted at disadvantaged people.
 Lifestyle advisors were trained in the Flinders Program™ approach and processes to assist people with one or more of the 5 SNAPS (smoking, nutrition, alcohol, physical activity, stress) risk factors for chronic conditions.
 This program was evaluated and informed the use of the adapted Flinders Program™ tools for general use.

-2.1.5 Communication and Motivation workshop (1 day) : A one day Communication and Motivation workshop builds capacity in these essential skills for health professionals working with people with chronic conditions and for people learning the Flinders Program™ care planning process.
+2.1.5 Communication and Motivation workshop: A one day Communication and Motivation workshop builds capacity in these essential skills for health professionals working with people with chronic conditions and for people learning the Flinders Program™ care planning process.

 2.1.6 Implementation program.
-Based on feedback ('I have learnt the process but how do I implement this in my practice?'), a one day 'embedding' workshop and related activities can be provided on request.
-Targeted at managers as well as practitioners, this workshop examines services before and after the Flinders Program™ is provided.
+Based on feedback ('I have learnt the process but how do I implement this in my practice?'), assistance with embedding the Flinders Program™ in practice can be provided.
+Targeted at managers as well as practitioners, this training examines services before and after the Flinders Program™ is provided.
 The aim of this workshop is to understand the incentives, barriers and solutions to embedding Chronic Condition Self-Management care planning process into routine clinical practice.
-This will include how services have embedded the principles of the Wagner Chronic Care Model.
+This will include how services have embedded the principles of the Wagner Chronic Care Model. back to top

 2.2 Post Graduate education: Flinders University